DarkInspiration/FSND/projects/capstone/starter/README.md

 #####  All permissions a Casting Assistant has
 - POST:actor
 - DELETE:actor
-- PATCH:actor
+- PATCH:actors
-- PATCH:movie
+- PATCH:movies

 Executive Producer

 ##### All permissions a Casting Director has
-- POST:movie
+- POST:movies
 - DELETE:movie

 ## Endpoints